BryanSchuetz/dai/covid-19.md

 <aside class="covid-aside">
 <p>
   In addition to its frontline work on global health and safety net responses, DAI is deploying a <a href="/covid-19-economic-and-social-recovery-services">range of development services</a> to assist governments and international donors in the fight against COVID-19.
+For information on how DAI can support your COVID-19 response, contact <a href="https://www.dai.com/who-we-are/our-team/till-bruett">Till Bruett, Global Practice Lead, Financial Services and Investment</a>
 </p>

 <a href="/covid-19-economic-and-social-recovery-services" target="blank" class="primary-block--button covid-button">Learn more about these services <svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"><use xlink:href="#redirect"></use></svg></a>